-I am associate professor, docent, in microbial ecology and the Director of Doctoral studies in Environmental Science.
+I am associate professor, docent, in microbial ecology and the Chair of Research Education in Environmental Studies.
 I am also the research leader of the microbial ecology group.

-As a microbial ecologist my research concerns ecological questions related to ecosystem functions and interactions of microbial communities with other communities and the environment.
-The research addresses the interaction of, or response to, environmental change and ecosystem functions and processes, their response and adaptation, particularly during eutrophication, hypoxia, pollution and climatic variation.
+My research concerns ecological questions related to ecosystem functions and interactions of microbial communities with other communities and the environment.
+The research addresses how ecosystem functions and processes relate and respond to environmental change, particularly during eutrophication, hypoxia, pollution and climatic variation.

-Our main ecological systems include marine sediments and waters, both coastal and deep water, in the Baltic Sea (BaltResponse project funded by Östersjöstiftelsen) (Completed Project Anammox), and recently in comparison with Arctic and Antarctic systems within a large scale international and collaborative community sequencing project (CSP) funded by the U.S. Dept of Energy Joint Genome Institute and linked to the Earth Microbiome Project.
-Some of the tools thus include environmental genomics with functional metagenomics and metaranscriptomics analysis.
+This includes studies of ecological systems of aquatic sediments and waters, in the Baltic Sea (BaltResponse project funded by Östersjöstiftelsen) (Anammox, a missing piece of the nitrogen cycle, completed project) and the comparison with Arctic and Antarctic systems through an international and collaborative community sequencing project (CSP) funded by the U.S. Dept of Energy Joint Genome Institute and linked to the Earth Microbiome Project using tools such as environmental genomics, functional metagenomics and metaranscriptomics analysis.

 I have an interest in interdisciplinary research combining ecological with social studies.
-With twenty years of experience of collaboration in Tanzania, Kenya and South Africa, through Sida funded projects, the collaborative interdisciplinary projects have focused on using different lenses to study the rise and fall of community based natural resource management and also eco-sociological links and the environmental reservoir, e.g. cholera outbreak and control (http://www.wiomsa.org).
+With twenty years of experience of collaboration in Tanzania, Kenya and South Africa, through Sida funded projects, the collaborative interdisciplinary projects have focused on using different lenses to study the sustainability of community based natural resource management, but also the environmental reservoir in cholera outbreak and control.

-For information in Swedish about our research on Baltic Sea microbial communities and ecosystem functions see this video (https://www.youtube.com/watch?v=OIvLTcSh7KM) or this interview article http://www.e-pages.dk/kemivardenbiotech/35/.
+For information in Swedish about our research on Baltic Sea microbial communities and ecosystem functions see this by Södertörns högskola students (https://www.youtube.com/watch?v=OIvLTcSh7KM).